icdocsoc/docsoc-guide-linux/3-more-commands.md

 You've already learnt about `ls` and `cd`.
 Now, we'll teach you some more useful (nay, essential) Linux commands.

 Don't worry if the following list of commands seems very long at first.
-After lots of experience with using the Linux terminal you'll gradually start to memorise how each one works.
+After lots of experience with using the Linux terminal you'll gradually start to memorise each command.

 Remember, whenever a command needs a file/directory path you can give it as either an absolute path or relative to your working directory.